Genes in Behaviour and Health: Research Master

 Opting for the research master’s programme brings you into an inspiring research environment.
 The Department of Biological Psychology is famous for its Netherlands Twin Register, an unique data repository, containing genetic and environmental information for more than 50,000 twin families, who are followed longitudinally.
 You will be taught by expert staff members and by researchers from other institutes worldwide regularly visit to give lectures and workshops.

-- A relevant Bachelor's degree in Psychology, Health Sciences, Biomedical Sciences, Bioinformatics, Educational Science or a closely related subject area
+- An academic Bachelor's Degree (or equivalent) in Psychology, Health Sciences, Biomedical Sciences, Bioinformatics, Educational Science or a closely related subject area

 - An active interest in research as demonstrated in research oriented courses, internships and/or thesis